 - Home Price: $98,675 median purchase price; $818 median monthly rent

-- Crime Rate: Safer than 36% of Missouri cities
+- Crime Rate: Safer than 70% of St. Louis neighborhoods

 Want to live in the lively center of the city?
 Downtown might be the best neighborhood in St. Louis for you!
 There’s no shortage of things to do here, and while tourists will flock to the Gateway Arch and events at The Dome at America’s Center, local residents can find all kinds of off-the-beaten-path attractions, restaurants, and nightlife to explore.
 Living in Downtown St. Louis means you can choose from all kinds of apartments, lofts, and condos in refurbished buildings with tons of character—and many of those options come at very affordable prices.
 Downtown is also a great place to find a job, as Nestle Purina PetCare and Ameren are headquartered here, and the Anheuser-Busch Brewery is just a short drive away!